 Smithfield, NC 27577

 The Johnston County Visitors Bureau is the county-wide destination marketing organization responsible for promotion of all tourism-related visitor industry businesses to attract and serve visitors to Johnston County.
 The Johnston County Visitors Bureau is funded by a 3% county-wide occupancy tax paid by visitors staying in lodging properties and 100% is remitted to the bureau for promotion and tourism development purposes.
-In addition, the towns of Smithfield, Selma, Kenly and Benson have an a dedicatedl 2% occupancy tax that is utilized exclusively for each town's marketing programs.
+In addition, the towns of Smithfield, Selma, Kenly and Benson have an a dedicated 2% occupancy tax that is utilized exclusively for each town's marketing programs.

 For more information about the Johnston County Visitors Bureau, contact: